aratik711/collectd-rabbitmq/README.md

 - queue_deleted_details
 	- rate

-The above metrics will be sent in `queues_values` measurement.
+The above metrics will be sent in `queues_value` measurement.
 ## Memory
 These metrics are pulled from the `/api/nodes/<NODENAME>/memory` api.
 The raw respoonse from the above api is as: